-4. Will there be more P-EBT benefits?
+7. Will there be more P-EBT benefits?

-5. I got a P-EBT card in the mail.
+8. I got a P-EBT card in the mail.
 How do I activate it?

-You will need the notice DTA sent you in the mail with your child’s case number to activate the card.
-The notice was mailed separately from the card.
-If you did not get a notice or lost it, visit DTAConnect.com/pebt to view your child’s case number.
+You will need the letter DTA mailed to you with your student’s case number to activate the card.
+The letter was mailed separately from the card.
+If you lost the letter, visit DTAConnect.com/pebt to view your student’s case number.